sahil-kishor/Netflix-Movies-and-Tv-Series-Clustering/README.md

 7. Sharing the Enchantment: The magic doesn't stop here!
 We've harnessed the power of data to create personalized Netflix recommendations, tailored just for you.

-8. A Spectacular Finale: As the curtains close on our data-driven adventure, remember that the stories continue to unfold.
+9. A Spectacular Finale: As the curtains close on our data-driven adventure, remember that the stories continue to unfold.
 Armed with insights, you're now poised to experience Netflix in a whole new dimension.
 Lights, camera, data!

+## Author

+Sahil Kishor
+Email : kishorsahil555@gmail.com
+LinkedIn : www.linkedin.com/in/sahil-kishor